-Click here to download a pdf copy of the paper.
+Click here to download a pdf copy of the paper, including the web appendix for the paper.

 Click here to visit the paper's replication page.